Tony Benn: Early life and family

 Benn was for over 30 years a committed Christian.
 He said that the teachings of Jesus Christ had a "radical political importance" on his life, and made a distinction between the historical Jesus as "a carpenter of Nazareth" who advocated social justice and egalitarianism and "the way in which he's presented by some religious authorities; by popes, archbishops and bishops who present Jesus as justification for their power", believing this to be a gross misunderstanding of the role of Jesus.
-He believed that it was a "great mistake" to assume that the teachings of Christianity are outdated in modern Britain, and Higgins wrote in The Benn Inheritance that Benn was "a socialist whose political commitment owes much more to the teaching of Jesus than the writing of Marx".
+He believed that it was a "great mistake" to assume that the teachings of Christianity are outdated in modern Britain and Higgins wrote in The Benn Inheritance that Benn was "a socialist whose political commitment owes much more to the teaching of Jesus than the writing of Marx".
 (Indeed, he did not read The Communist Manifesto until he was in his 50s.)
 "The driving force of his life was Christian socialism," according to Peter Wilby, linking Benn to the "high-minded" founding roots of Labour.

-Later in his life, Benn emphasised issues regarding morality and righteousness, as well as various ethical principles of Nonconformism.
+Later in his life, Benn emphasised morality and righteousness, as well as ethical principles of Nonconformism.
 On Desert Island Discs he said that he had been powerfully influenced by "what I would call the Dissenting tradition" (that is, the English Dissenters who left or were ejected from the established church, one of whom was his ancestor William Benn).
 "I've never thought we can understand the world we lived in unless we understood the history of the church", Benn said to the Catholic Herald.
 "All political freedoms were won, first of all, through religious freedom.
 Some of the arguments about the control of the media today, which are very big arguments, are the arguments that would have been fought in the religious wars.
 You have the satellites coming in now—well, it is the multinational church all over again.
 That's why Mrs Thatcher pulled Britain out of UNESCO: she was not prepared, any more than Ronald Reagan was, to be part of an organisation that talked about a New World Information Order, people speaking to each other without the help of Murdoch or Maxwell."

 According to Wilby in the New Statesman, Benn "decided to do without the paraphernalia and doctrine of organised religion but not without the teachings of Jesus".
-Although Benn became more agnostic as he became older, he was intrigued by the interconnections between Christianity, radicalism and socialism.
+Although Benn became more agnostic as he became older, he was intrigued by the connexions between Christianity, radicalism and socialism.
 Wilby also wrote in The Guardian that although former Chancellor Stafford Cripps described Benn as "as keen a Christian as I am myself", Benn wrote in 2005 that he was "a Christian agnostic" who believed "in Jesus the prophet, not Christ the king", specifically rejecting the label of "humanist".